sayanida/react-mui-crud/ Reflection.md

 ## 2. Task Breakdown
 _**What was your process for breaking down the tasks into manageable steps?**_

+1. Build the UI layout and basic appearance (table, buttons, dialog placement)
+2. Gradually add functionality step by step (Add → View → Edit → Delete)
+3. Adjust styling and layout to make the interface clean and responsive.

 - I divided tasks and branch as follows:
     - **feature/setup**　→ first setup and installing MUI
     - **feature/grid-display** → Create Grid table